What are the award categories?

 Awarded to applicants by the Selection Committee from entries in the organisational categories, this award will profile an aspiring or up-and-coming shared value organisation embarking on their shared value journey.
 They will already be able to demonstrate a clear commitment to shared value but may only be in the early stages of the development of shared value projects or initiatives.

-Award applications will be assessed by an independent Selection Committee chaired by Joanne Gray, Editor of AFR BOSS.
+Award applications will be assessed by an independent Selection Committee.

-The following criteria apply to all award categories, except the Shared Value Champion.
+The following criteria apply to all award categories, except the Shared Value Champion and Shared Value Trailblazer awards.

 Clear economic benefits while addressing a significant social issue